nummacway/gb300-sf2000-tool/README.md

 **Limitations**
 - There was a plan to get you suggested GG2SMS hacks when you add GG games where those hacks exist and can be played without an external gamepad.
 Except for the absolute best hacks that use the entire screen, there is no need for this with multicore.
 You can find a list of hacks that work on the stock Picodrive [here](https://nummacway.github.io/gb300/#sega-game-gear).
 - Files with bad thumbnails are not supported.
-Use the two fixes in the BIOS tab before doing anything else with the 45 glitched MD files and _Pokemon - Glazed Version (CN)_.
+Use the two fixes in the BIOS tab before doing anything else with the 225 glitched MD files and _Pokemon - Glazed Version (CN)_.
+The GB300 either had the issues fixed or the ROMs removed completely.
+There is a single MD file that is still affected, but it's hidden (but you can make it show up with this very tool!).
 - There are no plans for sound-related features.
 Use [Kerokero](https://github.com/Dteyn/SF2000_BGM_Tool) instead.

-There are no plans to add any new features to the tool because I cannot think of any that are missing.
-Databases inside the tool might get updated.

 ### Onboarding